Brooks Pharmacy: Acquisition by Rite Aid

 In August 2006, Rite Aid announced it would buy Jean Coutu's US division, consisting of the Eckerd and Brooks chains, for $2.55 billion.
 The acquisition included 1,854 stores, six distribution centers, and made Rite Aid the largest drugstore chain on the East Coast.
 In 2007, Rite Aid acquired 31 Brooks stores in Vermont.
-All Brooks and Eckerd locations were either rebranded as Rite Aid, sold, or closed, and it's proposed Rhode Island headquarters was abandoned.
+All Brooks and Eckerd locations were either rebranded as Rite Aid, sold, or closed, and its proposed Rhode Island headquarters was abandoned.

 The Jean Coutu Group (PJC) USA, Inc. (the company retained this name despite its divestiture by PJC in 2007) remained an active in-name-only subsidiary of Rite Aid, along with Eckerd Corporation, as shown in the latter company's October 2023 Chapter 11 bankruptcy filings.

 On May 5, 2025, Rite Aid filed for Chapter 11 bankruptcy for the second time in 2 years, listing assets and liabilities between $1 billion and $10 billion.
 Rite Aid will sell all of its assets as part of its procedure, as it overcomes financial challenges such as debt, increased competition, and inflation, including Brooks Pharmacy.